Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Introduction

 A common limitation of all these previous works is that they measure the \RA time as a function of $n$ only.
 The lower bound of \cite{VY13} is only valid when $n^{\Omega(1)} \le g \le n^{1-\Omega(1)}$,\footnote{ Verbin and Yu~\cite{VY13} also prove a separate lower bound for a particular value $g \le \log^{2+o(1)} n$, which depends on $n$ and the data structure size $M \le n^{o(1)}$.
-That result only shows that the query time is at least $(\log n)^{1-o(1)}/\log M$.} so we could hope for faster queries for the cases of $g\le n^{o(1)}$ and, much more importantly for applications, $g\ge n^{1-o(1)}$.
+That result only shows that the query time is at least $(\log n)^{1-o(1)}/\log M$.} so we can hope for faster queries for the cases of $g\le n^{o(1)}$ and, much more importantly for applications, $g\ge n^{1-o(1)}$.
 Moreover, neither the lower bound nor the upper bound applies to data structures of size exceeding $\Oh(g \poly\!\log n)$.
-In this work, we aim to characterize what trade-offs are possible. \begin{quote} \emph{ What is the optimal \RA time in grammar-compressed strings, as a function of string length $n$, grammar size $g$, alphabet size $\sigma$, and data structure size $M$?} \end{quote}
+In this work, we aim to characterize what trade-offs are possible.